 Our goal is to provide unparalleled reproductive and prenatal genetic care to patients and their partners and to support parents facing difficult care decisions when a genetic risk or fetal condition is found that affects the health of their fetus.

 We partner with Baylor College of Medicine’s Department of Molecular and Human Genetics, one of the nation’s top-ranked genetics departments, to offer our patients the latest advancements in genetic screening, testing, and diagnostics.

 How We Can Help

-We offer expert guidance and compassionate care by board-certified medical geneticists and genetic counselors.
+Our patients receive expert guidance and compassionate care from board-certified medical geneticists and genetic counselors.

-- Help women and their partners understand the screening and testing options available to identify risk factors for genetic conditions or birth defects and make decisions about which tests to have
+- Help patients and their partners understand the screening and testing options available to identify genetic conditions that can affect the ability to have a healthy pregnancy, and make decisions about which tests to have

 - Facilitate the genetic testing or screening desired